elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

     <br />
     <div></div>

-- You can extend an object’s behavior without making a new subclass.
+- You can change the behavior of an object without creating a new subclass.
-- You can add or remove responsibilities from an object at runtime.
+- At runtime, you can add or remove responsibilities from an object.
-- You can combine several behaviors by wrapping an object into multiple decorators.
+- Wrapping an object in multiple decorators allows you to combine several behaviors.
-- Single Responsibility Principle.
-You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.
+- Single Responsibility Principle - The principle of single responsibility.
+A monolithic class that implements many possible variants of behavior can be divided into several smaller classes.
+  .

 <br />
   </div>